 ABOUT THE PHOTOGRAPHERS

 PAULA SHARP is a photojournalist and writer.
-She is the author of the bestseller Crows over a Wheatfield and four other novels, and she has traveled throughout the United States and Brazil, photographing and documenting life here and in the Amazon.
+She is the author of the national bestseller Crows over a Wheatfield and four other novels, and she has traveled throughout the United States and Brazil, photographing and documenting life here and in the Amazon.
+Her latest book, NATIVE BEES OF THE TEXAS LOWER RIO GRANDE VALLEY is forthcoming from Texas A&M University Press in 2024.

 ROSS EATMAN has been a nature photographer for twenty years.
 He is a co-founder of Sharp-Eatman Nature Photography, a society dedicated to documenting conservation issues.